constellation-app/constellation-web/BACKEND_POC/readme.md

 may wish to interact with the message queue.
 The content supplied in the queue is essentially ID information identifying records that are created/modified/deleted, which would alert subscribers to changes within the web-constellation application and allow them to pull the changes using standard REST endpoints.

+### Web Client Subscriptions
+Similar to above a web socket endpoint has also been developed utilizing the django_channels package tied to a redis queue.
+The endpoint is found at ./ws/updates URL, ie for localhost, the URL: ws://127.0.0.1:8000/ws/updates/ is used.
+Updates for all data types are posted to this web socket, rather than broken up as per the non-web client subscriber.
+An example client is provided containing appropriate javascript to subscribe to updates, this can be found in the file **example_websocket_client.html** and can opened to view a summary of updates as they occur.
+Refreshing this file in the browser after restarting the backend is required.

 ## View Models
 To autogenerate a model diagram, the **graph_models** functionlaity from **django-extensions**